 Living and promoting Irish and Irish-American culture in the Southern California area.
 Its primary goal is to present and preserve our Irish culture by sponsoring events that will promote our “Irish dance, music, theatre, language, sports and all other aspects of our heritage.”

-The BIG Irish Fair and Music Festival was founded in 1975 at Notre Dame High School, and then in 1976 the BIG Irish Fair moved to Devonshire Downs in Northridge, California - home of the San Fernando Valley Fair.
+The BIG Irish Fair and Music Festival was founded in 1975, and then in 1976 the BIG Irish Fair moved to Devonshire Downs in Northridge, California - home of the San Fernando Valley Fair.

-The BIG Irish Fair has had many locations over the years including the Rose Bowl in Pasadena, the Los Angeles Equestrian Center in Burbank, Santa Anita Racetrack in Arcadia, Irvine Meadows in south Irvine and currently at the Great Park in Irvine.
+The BIG Irish Fair has had many locations over the years including the Rose Bowl in Pasadena, the Los Angeles Equestrian Center in Burbank, Santa Anita Racetrack in Arcadia, Irvine Meadows in south Irvine and currently at Irvine Lake in Orange County.

 From Tommy Makem To The Irish Rovers - The BIG Irish Fair Continues To Present The Living Legends In Irish Music

 The BIG Irish Fair has been viewed as a living Irish cultural center because it presents the very best in Irish music, song, dance and sport and is the largest Irish outdoor exhibition in the Western United States.
 From sheepherding shows to harp and fiddle competitions to ancient Irish displays and reenactments to Gaelic sports to the absolute best in new age and traditional Irish entertainment - the BIG Irish Fair is the event to visit to learn, enjoy and share the very best in all things Irish.
 The BIG Irish Fair has showcased the very best in Irish music featuring the Irish Rovers, the Clancy Brothers, Tommy Makem.
 Frank Patterson, Black 47, Gaelic Storm and a host of other internationally acclaimed musical groups as well as always showcasing the very best in local Irish and Irish American talent.